pjhul/auth0-web-extension/README.md

 ## Caveats

 1. You will **only** be able to retrieve access tokens in your background script if there is at least one instance of your service worker running.
-2. We don't yet support refresh tokens, but this should be coming soon.
+2. We don't yet support refresh tokens

+## How does it work?

+Check out this [blog post](https://pjhul.com/blog/auth0-web-extension) I wrote over on my website for a breakdown of how the library works as well as some of the design decisions/considerations.

 ## Support + Feedback